The tradition of the Nonprofit administration program is over a decade long, with the first cohort arriving in 2006.

 All M.A. and Certificate program students admitted into the Nonprofit Administration Program are eligible for a 40% tuition reduction.
 All 5th Year Program students are eligible for a 25% tuition reduction.
 For more information about financial aid and scholarships please visit JCU’s Office of Financial Aid.

 Today, 91% of our graduates are working for nonprofits, and 82% of them in Greater Cleveland.
 Most graduates of the program work in the nonprofit sector; however, the program provides students with managerial skills that could also be used in government or the private sector.

 No, the program covers a wide variety of topics that are pertinent to organizations across different sectors.
 The course electives provide an opportunity to specialize in certain areas that match your interests.
 The program helps students enhance their management skills that are needed regardless of nonprofit, government or private organization that they will work with.

 What connections does JCU have with the Cleveland nonprofit sector?

-- The JCU NPA Program has a Community Advisory Committee, composed mostly of directors of prominent nonprofits, that guides the program on a host of matters, including what kinds of training and education are desirable for aspiring nonprofit managers.
+There are over 4,000 nonprofits in the Northeast Ohio area and many opportunities for students to make connections with other nonprofit professionals through internships, service learning projects, and the culminating capstone project.
+The program has a Community Advisory Committee, composed mostly of directors of prominent nonprofits, that guides the program on a host of matters, including what kinds of training and education are desirable for aspiring nonprofit managers.

 Learn more about events on campus on the JCU homepage.
-You can also become a fan of the John Carroll University Nonprofit Administration Page on Facebook, Twitter and LinkedIn.
+You can also join the John Carroll University Nonprofit Administration Page on Facebook, Twitter and LinkedIn.
 These sites have links to upcoming events and opportunities.

 If I have more questions who should I contact?

-If you have general questions regarding the program, please email us at firstname.lastname@example.org or call 216.397.1776.
+If you have general questions regarding the program, please email us at firstname.lastname@example.org or call 216.397.4311.